 You can only become an analytical chemist if you have a good honours degree (typically a 2.1 or above) in a relevant subject such as chemistry, applied/analytical chemistry or biochemistry.
 There are also opportunities for geochemists, materials scientists, mathematicians and environmental scientists within the field of analytical chemistry.
 Practical research/laboratory work experience is helpful, although full training on the job is often available.

 A postgraduate qualification in analytical chemistry may be beneficial for careers in research or for career advancement in the long term and may allow entry to the profession at a more senior level.
-Read our article on scientific postgraduate study to explore your different options and visit the science section of TARGETpostgrad for lots more advice.
+Read our article on scientific postgraduate study to explore your different options.

 Membership of the Royal Society of Chemistry (RSC) may help you progress to more advanced positions.
 This is a recognition of achievement gained through professional activity, and may be awarded three years after graduation.
 Members may subsequently be awarded the status of fellow (FRSC) or chartered chemist (CChem), denoting professionalism, achievement and a high level of specialised subject knowledge.